DethAriel/ng-recaptcha/README.md

 ## <a name="example-language"></a>Specifying a different language [(see in action)](https://dethariel.github.io/ng-recaptcha/language)

-`<recaptcha>` supports various languages.
+`<re-captcha>` supports various languages.
 By default recaptcha will guess the user's language itself (which is beyond the scope of this lib).
 But you can override this behavior and provide a specific language to use.
 The language setting is global, though, and cannot be set on a per-captcha basis.